tkassila/javafxmlfilei18converter/README.md

 ======

 1) Open and convert normal .fxml file into i18 % variable file.
 Save it
-2) After Convert button press, save also lang with name like 'app_name_en.properties'.
+2) After Convert button press, save also a language content with name like 'app_name_en.properties'.
 3) Change your app to load this modified .fxml file with current java locale.
-To see an example code, open help dialog of the application and add corresponding code to yout app.
+To see an example code, open help dialog of the application and add corresponding code to your application.

 Case 2
 ======

-1) Open and convert this kind of modified .fxml file into i18 % variable file.
+1) Open and convert this kind of new version (% variable) .fxml file into i18 % variable file, modified by Scene Builder.
 Save it over earlier template .fxml file.
-2) After Convert button press, open erarlier lang with name like 'app_name_en.properties' and add new % variables into it.
+2) After Convert button press, open erarlier language .properties file with name like 'app_name_en.properties' and add new % variables into it.
 3) Start your app with new file contents.

 Case 3